Proxytel wants to help business owners mask their phone numbers

 Huge platforms like Lyft and Uber already manage this process for the people who drive for them.
 But most smaller companies don’t have a lot of similar, affordable options.
 Even Google Voice has its limitations.

-Enter Proxytel — which right now relies on an API from Nexmo, a cloud communications platform that helped sponsored the event, along with IBM’s Watson (another sponsor) — which wants to create phone numbers that small business owners can implement to mask their real numbers and, crucially, to provide them sentiment analysis around the calls that do come in.
+Enter Proxytel, which right now relies on an API from Nexmo, a cloud communications platform that helped sponsored the event, along with IBM’s Watson (another sponsor).
+It wants to create phone numbers that small business owners can implement to mask their real numbers and, crucially, to provide them sentiment analysis around the calls that do come in.
 If a customer is angry, for example, his or her voicemail might be brought to the company owner’s attention faster than someone simply looking for more information.

-Another key feature, says the team, is that a number will be disposed off — sent to the garbage — on a timely basis (ostensibly hourly or daily).
-That means that if, say, a person using a mobile classifieds app like Letgo is talking with five different potential buyers, each would be provided a different number to ensure the “utmost privacy,” says Sanyam.
+Another key feature, says the team, is that a number will be disposed of on a timely basis (hourly or daily, ostensibly).
+That means that if, say, a person using the mobile classifieds app Letgo is talking with five different potential buyers, each would be provided a different number to ensure the “utmost privacy,” says Sanyam.

 As for a potential business model, Sanyam suggests that the service would likely be free to very small businesses thanks to the miracles of load balancing.
 Essentially, he envisions banding together small businesses that can share a set of numbers, depending on how many calls they typically receive in a day.
 Proxytel would manage them all to ensure that none is being used simultaneously.